bk/wmk/readme.md

 - `site`: A dict-like object containing the variables specified under the `site` key in `wmk_config.yaml`.

-When templates are rendering Markdown content, they additionally get the following context variables:
+When templates are rendering Markdown (or other) content, they additionally get the following context variables:

-- `CONTENT`: The rendered HTML produced from the markdown source.
+- `CONTENT`: The rendered HTML produced from the source document.
-- `RAW_CONTENT`: The original markdown source.
+- `RAW_CONTENT`: The original source document.
-- `SELF_FULL_PATH`: The full path to the source Markdown file.
+- `SELF_FULL_PATH`: The full path to the source document file.
-- `MTIME`: A datetime object representing the modification time for the markdown file.
+- `MTIME`: A datetime object representing the modification time for the source file.
 - `DATE`: A datetime object representing the first found value of `date`, `pubdate`, `modified_date`, `expire_date`, or `created_date` found in the YAML